- About the Company

 NumberSense Mathematics Programme

 The NumberSense Mathematics Programme has been created to support children’s development of a robust sense of number and deep understanding of mathematics.
-The programme is responsive to the developmental needs of children, is informed by current research on how children learn mathematics and provides a comprehensive mathematics solution.
+The programme is responsive to the developmental needs of children, is informed by current research on how children learn mathematics and provides a comprehensive mathematics solution for Grades R to 7.

 MathsSense Mathematics Programme

 The MathsSense Mathematics Programme is an extension of the NumberSense Mathematics Programme.
-MathsSense offers a digital mathematics programme for Grades 8 – 12.
+MathsSense offers a mathematics programme for Grades 8 and 9.

 The Construction Kit and the Visualisation Kit provide fun-filled ways to learn about geometry.